 We note that all the effects described above regarding the dispersion and the cyclicality of leverage, financial stability and aggregate risk-shifting can occur even in the absence of monetary policy shocks.
-Similar effects could be due to the deregulation of the financial sector or to low volatility environments.
+Similar effects could be due to the deregulation of the financial sector (e.g. by increasing the looseness of the VaR constraints) or to low volatility environments.
 The cyclicality of the savings behaviour or of capital flows and their effect on equilibrium deposit rates will also lead to cyclical movements in leverage and investment.
 To understand this more fully, we now close the general equilibrium model by adding the intertemporally optimizing household sector to determine the deposit rate endogenously.

-31Other measures of financial stability presented in Appendix C also highlight the presence of an important trade-off which occurs only at low levels of the interest rate.
+35Other measures of financial stability presented in Appendix C also highlight the presence of an important trade-off which occurs only at low levels of the interest rate.